iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.55.1/report.md

 > Never used<br> :date: __2021-03-30 20:37:41__

 > Just try to use it and it kept crashing when i finallu needed it it keeps kicking me out was waiting for a doc and all of sudden it crashed 8 times im done like this is rediclous and i know they guna charge a no show even tho the app keep crashing and cant even get past the forst page i tryed unistalling n redownloading 5 times n same thing keep happening this is rediculous sorry if some things miss spelled but im writing while angry cause money aint free period<br> :date: __2021-03-25 23:29:52__

-> Please, I beg you if it is anything past a sniffe seek attention where you can get immediate help.
-I am ending up in the ER waiting on a Rx that I still haven't gotten after two days.
-These people do not care.
-Even if your employer makes it free do not trust these people!<br> :date: __2021-03-25 22:19:45__

-> Not impressed that it took them 6 days to respond to me when I realized the medicine they gave my daughter was liquid and she will only take pill form because of taste.
-I told them she only took it for 2 days and then ended up with the stomach flu and would not take it.
-Their response was "we're not meant to replace primary care, you'll need to be seen again to get a new med" really?
-I messaged immediately after the appointment and even tried talking with the pharmacy.
-This sucks!<br> :date: __2021-03-23 00:21:29__

-> Oh no, this medical devices not at all free you're going to have to pay for it just like going to our real not virtual doctor, so I uninstalled<br> :date: __2021-03-22 23:29:56__